 So, which is better – hybrid or heirloom tomatoes?

 It really depends on what you’re looking for in a tomato.
-If you’re interested in flavor, heirlooms are the way to go.
+If you’re interested in flavour, heirlooms are the way to go.
 But hybrids might be a better option if you’re looking for disease resistance and higher yields.

 That being said, gardening has so much potential for experimentation, and the truth is that there may be multiple hybrid and heirloom varieties that grow exceptionally well in your area.
 My advice is to do your best to grow many different varieties and make notes on what works and what doesn’t.